 - Select the role you want to give them.

 Collaborate emails the personal invitation with everything the attendee needs to join the session, including a unique session link only they can use.
 Make sure your session name clearly informs attendees what the session is for.

 You can resend invitations, if an attendee didn’t get or lost the invitation.
 You can also delete invited attendees.
 This stops them from joining from their unique link.
-They can still join using the guest link.
+They can still join using a guest link.